durbanlegend/thag_rs/README.md

 cat my_file.rs | rs_script --edit                                   # Short form: -d
 ```

 This allows you to edit or append to the stdin input before submitting it to `rs-script`.
+It has file-backed history so you don't lose your edits.

 #### A note on the TUI editor
 In order for the Shift-Up and Shift-Down key combinations to work on Apple Terminal, you may need to add the following to your Apple Terminal Settings | Profiles | Keyboard settings: